 Pattaya usually receives bad press due to its reputation for nightlife and sex tourism.
-Foreign newspapers are fond of Pattaya bashing, and often paint a picture which leaves readers believing there is no escape from the nightlife scene, and that fat balding old men are somehow disgusting.
+Foreign newspapers are fond of Pattaya bashing, and often paint a picture that leaves readers believing there is no escape from the nightlife scene, and that fat balding old men are somehow disgusting.

-Take a look at this sensational headline “PAEDOS’ PARADISE’ We go into Pattaya, the lawless Thai ‘wild west’ of the world’s largest red light district… with 27,000 prostitutes” from The Sun on-line newspaper article about Pattaya.
+Take a look at this sensational headline “PAEDOS’ PARADISE’ We go into Pattaya, the lawless Thai wild west of the world’s largest red-light district… with 27,000 prostitutes” from The Sun on-line newspaper article about Pattaya.

 Sharon’s blog ‘Where’s Sharon’ is all about traveling with children.
 After hearing about Pattaya’s terrible reputation she had her doubts about visiting Pattaya with children.
-Nonetheless, they stayed at the Mercure, one of many family friendly hotels in Pattaya, and had an enjoyable family holiday.
+Nonetheless, they stayed at the Mercure, one of many family-friendly hotels in Pattaya, and had an enjoyable family holiday.
 You can read more about Sharon’s visit to Pattaya here.

 Pattaya: a city of two halves